 B engineering has notable ties to the defunct Bugatti Automobili, established by Jean-Marc Borel and staffed by former Bugatti employees.
 The company operates an EB 110 maintenance and repair shop out of the warehouses behind Bugatti that used to belong to the Padane Bus Company (Google satellite view still shows the Pandane busses).
 B Engineering initially planned to produce 21 cars, however only two copies of the Edonis were built.

 The billion-franc factory was sold to a furniture-making company that was well on its way to insolvency before it was able to move in.
 At one point Horacio Pagani scoped out the campus while looking for a place to build his Zonda supercar.
 Then in 2008 it was sold to Stefim SRL, an Italian real estate investment company who envisioned building a €55 million “Urban Style Area” shopping center that would open in late 2012.
-The group set up a website and put together a video to promote their concept, however as of late 2016 there has been no visible progress.
+The group set up a website (now defunct) and put together a video to promote their concept, however as of late 2016 there has been no visible progress.

 As for the nameplate, private equity investor group CVC Ventures attempted to purchase Bugatti in 1996, however the £100 million-pound deal failed at the due diligence stage.